Best Virtual Sales Tips, Tactics, Strategies, and Tools

 The best sales reps listen more than they talk, so only share your screen when its beneficial to the customer — then switch back to faces for discussion and conversation.

 End with clear direction

-Studies show that 18% of sales emails are opened.
-Yes, that’s right, 18%.
-Awful.
-But you can get a better open rate by doing a few things much better and using these strategic approaches.
+Studies show that just 18% of sales emails are opened.
+You can get a better open rate by using these strategic approaches.

 Make your sales email a video

 By using Vidyard, Loom, or another tool, you can create personalized videos for your emails that will resonate directly with your customer.